When Court Supervision Meets an Existing POA

 Nominating Your Own Conservator or Guardian

-Arizona law also allows you to name the person you want to serve as your conservator or guardian, directly in your durable power of attorney.
-If protective proceedings are ever filed, the court will consider your nomination.
+You can name your preferred conservator or guardian in your durable power of attorney.
+If protective proceedings are ever filed, the court will consider your choice in good faith.

 A principal may nominate, by a durable power of attorney, the conservator or the guardian of the principal for consideration by the court if protective proceedings for the principal or estate are commenced.

-A.R.S. § 14-5503(B)This nomination does not guarantee the court will follow your preference, but it carries significant weight.
-Naming your preferred conservator or guardian in advance gives you a voice in the process, even if you are no longer able to speak for yourself.
+A.R.S. § 14-5503(B)This nomination does not guarantee the court will follow your preference.
+However, it carries major weight.
+Naming your preferred conservator or guardian in advance gives you a voice in the process.